isa-ulisboa/greends-ipython/README.md

 <summary> Class 10 (November 24, 2023): Object-oriented programming </summary>

 1. Questions about regular expressions and problems  "NUMB3RS" and "Regular, um, Expressions".
 Indication on how to submit the assignment.
 2. Questionnaire Q8 on recent topics.
-If you don't have access to your area in Fenix: [link](Q8.pdf)
 3. Presentation of the **semester project**.
 4. Object-oriented programming: see script [mage_v1.py](OOP/mage_v1.py)
 5. **Do before next class (December 15).**